New Zealand Diploma in Arts and Design

 What can I expect out of this qualification?

-Graduates will be able to independently select and apply a range of processes in arts, craft and/or design contexts.
+Graduates will be able to operate independently within arts, craft and/or design creative and commercial environments.

 Key Information for Students

 To gain entry: Applicants must be 17 years of age or over.
 Applicants must be New Zealand citizens, permanent residents or have the requisite visa for study purposes.
 Students must be able to demonstrate adequate literacy and/or numeracy skills to enable them to meet all academic and health and safety requirements of the programme/course on which they enrol.
 For domestic applicants under 20 years old, domestic applicants 20 years old and over and International applicants: Applicants must have completed NCEA Level 2 with passes in English English/Te Reo Maori and maths or a Level 3 qualification in a related field or equivalent qualification or demonstrate equivalent knowledge and skills as approved by the Programme Area Lead.
 A portfolio containing 10 pieces of work: Applicants are required to submit a portfolio when they apply for the programme.
 The portfolio will show applicants creative ideas, originality, curiosity and imagination, and how they can use this within creative work.
 Special admission: Waiariki will consider students for special admission who do not satisfy the standard academic entry requirements of a programme but who in the opinion of the Programme Area Lead are capable of achieving the programme outcomes.
 English Language: Applicants whose first language is not English must provide evidence of having achieved an IELTS (International English Language Test Score) of Academic score of 5.5 with no band score lower than 5.0 in each academic category: reading, listening, writing and speaking as per NZQA Appendix 2 requirements and issued within the last two years.
 For exemptions to this requirement please see the Waiariki Academic Regulations on the Waiariki website.

 See provider website for more details about entry to this qualification.